Code-Institute-Submissions/Upon-Wonder/README.md

 ## Credits
 ### Content
-As mentioned in the beginning of this readme, the band Upon Wonder is a fictional band and does not excist in real life.
+As mentioned in the beginning of this readme, the band Upon Wonder is a fictional band and does not exist in real life.
 All text on this website was written by me.